NeighborhoodGuard/communityview/CommunityView/doc/InstallCVDedicated.md

 This document describes the steps to install Neighborhood Guard's CommunityView software on a dedicated server, either physical or virtual.
 It assumes you have root access to the server.

-This process was developed for Ubuntu 16.04 LTS and has been tested on dedicated, virtual x86 machines and on Amazon Web Services (AWS) EC2 virtual machines loaded with Amazon's Ubuntu Server 16.04 LTS AMD64 20180814 AMI (ami-51537029).
+This process was developed on Ubuntu
+16.04 LTS and has been tested and run extensively on dedicated, virtual and physical x86 machines and on Amazon Web Services (AWS) EC2 virtual machines loaded with Amazon's Ubuntu Server 16.04 LTS AMD64 20180814 AMI (ami-51537029).
+It has also been tested on Ubuntu 18.04 LTS and 20.04 LTS.

+CommunityView does not yet run on Ubuntu 22.04 LTS.
+Ubuntu 22.04 switches to Python 3 as the standard Python and there are multiple compatibility issues with CommunityView to be resolved.

 If you are installing on a shared-hosting server, please see [Installing CommunityView on a Shared-Hosting Server](InstallCommunityView.md).